-I have put examples of classroom discourse in conversation with interview data in this case study to highlight the critical literacy practices that Mr. Sparks engaged his immigrant-origin students in his American Government classroom.
-I argue that Mr. Sparks was able to craft critical literacy units that centered the experiences of his students and in doing so provided them with a voice to critique, interrogate and make critical connections to the social science content that he was teaching them.
-This in turn, crafted the space for his students to humanize the difficulties that their people are experiencing within a real-life context and critically interrogate their role as citizens of a democratic nation.
+The case of Mr. Sparks highlights the critical literacy practices that he engaged his immigrant-origin students in his American Government classroom.
+In this article, I argued that Mr. Sparks carefully crafted critical literacy units that centered the experiences of his students and in doing so, created a learning environment where students felt free to critique, interrogate, and make critical connections to the social science content.
+Ultimately, his students humanized the difficulties that their community experienced within a real-life context and critically interrogated their roles as citizens of a democratic nation.

-Mr. Sparks did this by enacting critical literacy practices that centered 1) students' experiences as critical knowledge and engaging them 2) critical lines of inquiry in discourse and writing.
-Such pedagogical practices were observed in his interactional moves with his students in which he demonstrated to perceive his teaching work as nurturing 1) critical consciousness in his students and teaching them with a 2) equity-oriented lens.
-Mr. Sparks’ critical literacy pedagogies and international moves unveil the cyclical nature of how such practices and perspectives embody a moral ethic of Cariño.
-It is through this analytical process that I have been able to identify critical literacy choices in Mr. Sparks curriculum and that created space for his immigrant-origin students’ generation 1.0, 1.5, 2.0 to have a critical voice aimed at interrogating equity and justice in their own sociopolitical context.
+Mr. Sparks achieved this by enacting critical literacy practices that centered students' experiences as critical knowledge and engaging students through critical lines of inquiry in discourse and writing.
+His interactional moves with his students were deeply rooted in instilling critical consciousness in his students and teaching them with an equity-oriented lens.
+Mr. Sparks’ critical literacy pedagogies and interactional moves embody a moral ethic of cariño.
+Throughthis analytical process, I identified and analyzed Mr. Sparks critical literacy choices that contributed to a positive classroom space for his immigrant-origin students’ generation 1.0, 1.5, 2.0 where they critically interrogated equity and justice within their own sociopolitical context.

 Implications

-In an era where anti-immigrant sentiments are freely expressed, Mr. Sparks made a conscious choice to value the often fearful and uncertain voices of his immigrant-origin students.
-To support effective learning in classrooms that are filled with diverse experiences, teachers need to engage in getting to know their students and taking the step further to be bold enough to center those experiences as critical knowledge that might inform curriculum design.
-This practice requires that educators immerse themselves in the ongoing process of engaging their students’ narratives in the curriculum.
-Mr. Sparks understood this and engaged in the process of getting to know his students and their stories and situated such stories against the background of current events, all with an intent to help students brainstorm his ideas for writing.
+In an era where anti-immigrant sentiment was robust, Mr. Sparks chose to amplify the often fearful and uncertain voices of his immigrant-origin students.
+To support effective learning in diverse classroom settings, t teachers need to engage with their students by boldly centering their experiences as critical knowledge that then informs curricular content and design.
+This practice requires that educators, like Mr. Sparks, immerse themselves in the ongoing process of soliciting and utilizing their students’ narratives.
+These findings and analyses offer important practical implications for classroom teachers interested in taking up critical pedagogical approaches that center the lived experiences of immigrant-origin students.
+First, teachers can make critical pedagogical choices based on a moral ethic of cariño to positively impact the learning experience of students of color (Lomelí, 2020).

-Through discourse analysis of a whole-class discussion among students in a justice and equity curricular unit, I found that Mr. Sparks centered the voices and experiences of his students in his curricular choices and responded to and included them in critical ways.

-In my view, these findings and analyses offer important practical implications for classroom teachers interested in taking up critical pedagogical approaches that center the lived experiences of immigrant-origin students.
-This work highlights the importance of critical teaching practices centered on a moral ethic of cariño that embodies critical pedagogical choices to positively alter the learning experience of students of color (Lomelí, 2020).
 A moral ethic of cariño reflects a liberatory teaching stance that honors the students' lived experiences and positions the teachers' perceptions of their students as constantly shifting and evolving.